SyedvaseemBasha/Email_Agent/README.md

 -   **Data Storage:** Stores email queries, AI responses, response times, and accuracy ratings in a MongoDB database.
 -   **Email Sending:** Sends the AI-generated response back to the email recipient.
 -   **Admin Dashboard:** Provides statistics on total responses, average response time, average accuracy, and accuracy distribution.
--   **Recipient Email Extraction:** Attempts to extract the recipient's email from the body of the email.
 -   **Asynchronous Operations:** Uses background tasks to handle database storage and email sending without blocking the main application flow.

 ## Technologies Used